techidaily/site-ai-vdieo-software/source/_posts/2024-approved-best-apps-for-making-reaction-video.md

 ### 11\.
 HNET

-Virtually any video (mp4, flv, mpeg, webm, mov, avi, 3gp, etc.) may be converted to animated GIF format with[this online tool](https://hnet.com/video-to-gif/).
+Virtually any video (mp4, flv, mpeg, webm, mov, avi, 3gp, etc.) may be converted to animated GIF format with [this online tool](https://hnet.com/video-to-gif/).
 Your video to gif conversion takes place in the cloud, so it won't take up any of your computer or phone's resources.
 This implies it runs on all major operating systems.
 After one hour, all of the files you submitted and converted will be permanently erased from the server.
 Your files are private; no one else may see or download them except you.

 You may post your GIF picture on imgur, Pinterest, Reddit, Tumblr, 4chan, Deviantart, Flickr, and other popular image sharing sites once your video clip has been converted to GIF format.